Discrete Approach to the Contraction and Dilation of Measure relative to an inertial frame

 Frames of reference.
 Einstein envisioned classical behavior as a non-discrete function of two frames, that of the observer and that being observed.
 This is sometimes described with respect to a train moving down tracks, such that we consider what is experienced by an observer on the train relative to an observer standing near the tracks.
 This model of understanding has served well with incredible precision.

 One would think there was nothing more that could be added to improve such a model.
-But there is where MQ enters.
-MQ requires an expanding classical nomenclature.
-That is, we describe physical behavior as a function of fundamental measures lf, mf, and tf and counts of those measures, nL, nM, and nT.
-We also recognize three frames of reference, discrete Reference and Measurement Frames and a non-discrete Target Frame.
-More specific, the first to are a function of the observer.
-The latter describes the frame of the universe.
-And where the notions of length, mass and time are shown to be a discrete function of fundamental references, we can demonstrate that measure is both discrete and countable with respect to the Measurement Frame of the observer.
+But there is where we consider the MQ framework.
+MQ utilizes and expanded classical nomenclature.
+That is, we describe phenomena as a function of fundamental measures lf, mf, and tf and counts of those measures, nL, nM, and nT.
+We also recognize three frames of reference, discrete Reference Frame of the observer, the discrete Internal Frame of the universe and the non-discrete System Frame of the universe.
+And where the notions of length, mass and time are shown to be a discrete function of fundamental references, we can demonstrate that measure is both discrete and countable with respect to the Internal Frame.

 It follows by the same physical support that the frame of the universe must be non-discrete, in that the universe can have no external reference.